appalachianstate/moodle-enrol_shebang/README.txt

  log each of the XML messages received, but not in the database.

  Putting them in a text file is more practical for us.
-Messages sent by the LMB are logged to the file-system in the Moodle data directory rather than the database; this message log file is locked while the message is being processed in order to serialize message processing.
+Messages sent by the LMB are logged to a text file in the Moodle data directory rather than the database; this message log file is locked while the message is being processed in order to serialize message processing.